Cumulants in Noncommutative Probability Theory IV. De Finetti's Theorem and $L^p$-Inequalities: A noncommutative -inequality in the case of noncrossing cumulants

 However in order to get something useful out of~\eqref{eq:GeneralCumulant4:opnorm=limLpnorm} we will need constants which stay bounded as $p$ tends to infinity.
 This is related to the question in~\cite[Remark~0.3]{Pisier:2000:inequality} whether there are uniform constants for free martingale inequalities, owing to the fact that the size of the lattice $\NC_n$ of noncrossing partitions is of order $4^n$, while the size of the lattice of all partitions $\Pi_n$ is much bigger.
 The tracial version in Proposition~\ref{prop:GeneralCumulants4:KhinchinTracial} gives further evidence for a positive answer to this question.
 For our purposes however we need a variant of the inequality for i.i.d.\ sequences also in the nontracial case.

-\begin{Proposition} Assume that a noncrossing exchangeability system $\exch$ satiesfies the weak singleton condition and has a faithful state.
-Then for any selfajoint random variable~$X$ with~$\phi(X^{(1)}X^{(2)})=0$ the interchangeable sequence~$X^{(i)}$ satisfies the inequality
+\begin{Proposition} Assume that a noncrossing exchangeability system $\exch$ satisfies the weak singleton condition and has a faithful state.
+Then for any selfajoint random variable~$X$ with~$\phit(X^{(1)}X^{(2)})=0$ the interchangeable sequence~$X^{(i)}$ satisfies the inequality

 for every $N\geq2$. \end{Proposition} \begin{proof} We give three estimates with increasing difficulty and accuracy.
 Roughly the idea is as follows.
 We assume that $X^{(i)}$ are as in the statement of the proposition.
-By faithfulness of~$\phi$, we can use~\eqref{eq:GeneralCumulant4:opnorm=limLpnorm} although the ``$L^p$-norm'' associated to $\phi$ is not really a norm.
+By faithfulness of~$\phit$, we can use~\eqref{eq:GeneralCumulant4:opnorm=limLpnorm} although the ``$L^p$-norm'' associated to $\phit$ is not really a norm.
 We can expand the latter in terms of cumulants:

 Each cumulant~$K_\pi$ in turn can be estimated by

 Thus by this first rough estimate we obtain the inequality

 and taking limits